sirisian/ecmascript-types/examples/typechallenges.md

   === type { value: string, desc: string };
 ```

 Three type parameters, two of which are computed defaults, and `Merge` at the top is the flattening no-op wearing its own name (sixth sighting).
-The shape of the thing is: split the keys into two groups, build one object with `?` and one without, intersect them, and flatten. `mapProperties` with `optional: true` sets the flag on the properties that need it and leaves the rest alone, because a property is a record and the flag is a field.
+The shape of the thing is: split the keys into two groups, build one object with `?` and one without, intersect them, and flatten. `mapProperties` sets the flag on the properties that need it and folds the `undefined` arm into the optionality it now expresses, leaving the rest alone, because a property is a record and both the flag and the type are fields of it.

-`undefined extends T[Props]` is `arms(p.type).includes(undefined)`, and it is worth noticing that TypeScript has to phrase a membership test as an assignability test one more time.
+`undefined extends T[Props]` is `arms(p.type).includes(type undefined)`, and it is worth noticing that TypeScript has to phrase a membership test as an assignability test one more time.

 ## 30178 · Unique Items